pedrib/pedrib.github.io/research.markdown

 title: Research
 ---

-Our consultants spend their free time looking for vulnerabilities in commercial and open source software.
+Our consultants spend their free time looking for vulnerabilities in commercial and open source software and firmware.
 We provide this service free of charge to the companies involved, and assist them in fixing the vulnerabilities found.

 Since the foundation of Agile Information Security, our consultants have found over 50 vulnerabilities in well known and widely used software such as: